golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 [link](./gaom.schema.json) / [documentation](./gaom.schema.md)

 Notes:
-- The descriptor YAML has an **open format**, ie. it must follow YAML schema definition for defined elements, but may include other elements not covered by schema.
-In other words, the YAML parser must follow a "tolerant reader" pattern.
+- The descriptor YAML has a **strict format**, ie. it must follow YAML schema definition for defined elements.
+In other words, the YAML parser must follow a "strict reader" pattern - YAML with unknown attributes shall trigger errors.
+Note: as an extension, we would like to have also ability to explicitly "ignore" the schema errors.
 - Once the format of the descriptor YAML is finalized, its schema can be published to https://www.schemastore.org/json/.
 This way, the YAML language server will provide support for schema validation and completion in IDEs and editors.

 ### Descriptor package formats